-In respect of receipt in the nature of repayment of Ioan by Non-Banking Financial Companies (NBFCs) and Housing Finance Companies (HFCs), the receipt of one instalment of Ioan repayment in respect of a Ioan shall constitute a 'single transaction' as specified in sec.
-269ST(b) and all the instalments paid for a Ioan shall not be aggregated for the purposes of determining applicability of the provisions sec.
+In respect of receipt in the nature of repayment of loan by Non-Banking Financial Companies (NBFCs) and Housing Finance Companies (HFCs), the receipt of one instalment of loan repayment in respect of a loan shall constitute a 'single transaction' as specified in sec.
+269ST(b) and all the instalments paid for a loan shall not be aggregated for the purposes of determining applicability of the provisions sec.
 269ST.